catanadj/taskwarrior-nautical/README.md

 uda.nextLink.label=Next Link
 uda.link.type=numeric
 uda.link.label=Link Number
+uda.chainID.type=string
+uda.chainID.label=ChainID
 #
 " >> ~/.taskrc

 # 3. Install Rich if you don't have it already
 pip install rich

 # 4. Set the NAUTICAL_TZ env variable to your own timezone, the default is set to Australia/Sydney.
-You can also set this by modifying line 19 in nautical_core.py
 export NAUTICAL_TZ=Continent/City # run for current session only; add it to your .bashrc/.zshrc file for permanence.

 # 5. Test with a sophisticated pattern